geoserver/geoserver-history/doc/user/source/tutorials/tomcat-jndi/tomcat-jndi.rst

 Setting up a JNDI connection pool with Tomcat
 =============================================

-This tutorial walks the reader throught the procedures necessary to setup a Oracle JNDI connection pool in Tomcat 6 and how to retrieve it from GeoServer
+This tutorial walks the reader through the procedures necessary to setup a Oracle JNDI connection pool in Tomcat 6 and how to retrieve it from GeoServer

 Tomcat setup
 ------------